 The Griffith Criminology Institute is leading the way with criminology, crime and justice scholars to produce cutting-edge knowledge that helps create safe, just, well-governed and equitable societies.
 Specific research areas include early prevention and crime across the life course, causes and prevention of violence, organisational crime and its control, policing and security studies, crime science, conventional and innovative justice, and corrections.

-Socio-Legal Research Centre is improving our understanding on how the law impacts on our lives and Griffith Centre for Culture Research promotes the importance of creative pursuits in personal development and engages people in contemporary public culture debate.
+Law Futures Centre is improving our understanding on how the law impacts on our lives and Griffith Centre for Social and Culture Research promotes the importance of creative pursuits in personal development and engages people in contemporary public culture debate.

 Griffith's Urban Research Program researchers seek to improve understanding of, and develop innovative responses to Australia's urban challenges and opportunities by conducting and disseminating research, advocating new policy directions, and by providing training assistance.